-- People are motivated when they work on things related to their interests and their strengths. - People act based on their backgrounds and characteristics. - It is difficult to come up with an original and new project from the beginnings.
+- People are motivated when they work on things related to their interests and their strengths. - It is difficult to come up with an original plan in the beginnings.

 Solution

 Know who you are and your capabilities before you take a step forward.